the-chrisB/Portfolio/README.md

 **Summary**

-I am  an innovative research scientist with more than a decade of experience in data collection, processing, analysis, and modeling within academia and for-profit companies.
+I am  an data analyst with more than a decade of experience in data collection, processing, analysis, and modeling within academia and for-profit companies.
 I also have experience presenting complex statistical models in easily understood ways regardless of the experience of the audience.
 Additionally, I have experience with purchasing, procurement, and budget monitoring while balancing administrative work with research.
 Lastly, I routinely self-educate as needed to stay on track with the ever changing world of data science.

 **Skills**